m1212e/easy-rpc-docs/src/routes/1💬 What is easy-rpc/1Overview/+page.md

 </Code>

-The function for handling incoming requestst on the server can be defined like this:
+The function for handling incoming requestst on the server can be defined like this

 <Code filename="server.main.ts">